 Social Security Disability Appeals Process

 An initial denial for Social Security Disability benefits can be disheartening and the appeals process can be intimidating and confusing.
-The attorneys at Mulligan Epstein are here to assist you in this process.
+The attorneys at Mulligan Attorneys are here to assist you in this process.

 The first step in a Social Security Disability is a reconsideration claim.
 The reconsideration consists of a review of the individual’s file.
 An individual must file the request for reconsideration and a medical official, that was not part of the initial denial, will review the individual’s file and render a decision.
 In the event of an unsuccessful reconsideration, an individual may petition for a hearing in front of an Administrative Law Judge.
 The individual may present new and supplemental evidence for this hearing, and witnesses and experts can also be present and testify.
 This process will involve a claim for appeal, that could take up to 24 months with a hearing with the Administrative Law Judge – a disinterested Judicial Official that was not involved in the original decision.